adleatherwood/bplus-composer/README.md

 A functional composition library for TypeScript based on F# and Linq.
 The Linq implementation is fully lazy with the exception of the few functions that require a full iterable evaluation.

+#### Note

+This project is maintained over at GitLab: https://gitlab.com/adleatherwood/bplus-composer

 ## Option

 An option is defined as either having a value or not.